URL Mapping & Redirect Architecture

 1. Pre-Migration URL Inventory & Mapping Strategy

 Establish a deterministic baseline before deployment.
 Crawl legacy and staging environments to extract complete URL taxonomies.
-Normalize path structures and parameterize dynamic routes to ensure predictable routing behavior.
-Execute bulk mapping generation using standardized CSV Mapping Workflows for version-controlled tracking and audit readiness.
+Normalise path structures and parameterise dynamic routes to ensure predictable routing behaviour.
+Execute bulk mapping generation using standardised CSV Mapping Workflows for version-controlled tracking and audit readiness.

 2. Redirect Logic & Status Code Architecture